Details about our own Police Department, Sanitation Services and contracted

 UPDATE: Yard Waste Pick-up Program continues in 2014:

-In 2011 the Village initiated a pilot program to pick-up Yard Waste materials once per month, though December.
+In 2011 the Village initiated a pilot program to pick-up Yard Waste materials once per month, though December (no June, July or August).
 Eligible for pick-up are leaves, bundled branches, gardening debris and pruning materials--no grass clippings

 .
 See below for more details.